 Beyond the difficult conference slate, the Bruins consistently schedule a number of the best regional and nationally ranked teams every season.

 Graduation has not stopped numerous Bruins from combining their academic and athletic pursuits at the college level.
-Former Bruins are found at a number of top college programs, as 105 Brunswick alums have played lacrosse collegiately since 2000.
+Former Bruins are found at a number of top college programs, as over 100 Brunswick alums have played lacrosse collegiately since Bruce became head coach.